matt-finish/praetorian-crypto/README.md

 All passwords are in the triple buzzword format, each word starting with a capital and no spaces.
 Example: "SecretPasswordPizza"

 ### Challenge 0:
 Freebie!
-Use the password 'password'
+Use the password 'challenge' or 'password'.
+I can't remember which it was.

 ### Challenge 1:
 This is a Caesar cipher.
 All the values (as of now) are shifted 3 units.
 Go here: https://www.xarg.org/tools/caesar-cipher/ and use 3 as the key.
 There is your password.